slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 ## Provenance for matrix strategy builds

-If you're building with a matrix strategy, there's a bit of necessary boilerplate.

 There are a few ways to handle provenance for matrix builds.
 You can create a single provenance file describing all the artifacts from the different iterations or a different file for each iteration's artifact(s).

+Regardless of your choice, there's unfortunately a bit of necessary boilerplate.

 ### A single provenance attestation for all artifacts